Benjamin15122/moon-flask/pages/people/yyjiang/index.md

 ## Services

-* Reviewer: Frontier of Computer Science.
-* Program Committee member of Jiangsu Olympiad in Informatics (the official programming contest hoster for high school students) since 2015 after serving 9 years as volunteer problem setter, coach, and judge.
+* Scientific Program Committee member of Jiangsu Olympiad in Informatics (the official programming contest hoster for high school students).

 ## Honors and Awards
 * 2016 Distinguished Student of Nanjing University (the only PhD student out of ten winners).